 The Ova and Parasites test is used to establish the diagnosis of parasitic infection.
 An examination of the specimen for ova (eggs) and parasites is performed by conventional iodine/saline and trichrome staining.
 This will not detect Cryptosporidium, Cyclospora Cayetanensis, or Microsporidium.

-Patients should note that one negative result does not rule out the possibility of parasitic infection.
+People should note that one negative result does not rule out the possibility of parasitic infection.
 Repeat testing may be necessary for most accurate results.

 This test usually sees results in 2-3 business days.